How does this medication work? What will it do for me?

-Asthma control: If your usual dose of this medication no longer seems to work as well or if you are using more of your short-acting bronchodilator inhaler (e.g., salbutamol, terbutaline) than usual, your asthma could be worsening.
+Asthma control: If your usual dose of this medication no longer seems to work as well or if you are using more than usual, your asthma could be worsening.
 Contact your doctor if this happens.
-Do not increase the dose or how often you take this medication without consulting your doctor.

-Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
+Pregnancy: Although salbutamol is often used during pregnancy, there are no well-controlled studies to show its safety.
+This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor.

-Breast-feeding: This medication probably passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+Breast-feeding: It is not known if salbutamol passes into breast milk.
+If you are a breast-feeding mother and are using this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 What other drugs could interact with this medication?

 There may be an interaction between salbutamol and any of the following: